MehDAsaD/instagram-follower-scraper-chrome-extension/README.md

 ## Screenshots
-1. Click on the extension icon to view the extension's user interface.
+1. Click on the Instagram Follower Extractor extension icon to view the user interface in a pop-up.
+Click the "Click to Start Scraping" button to begin extraction.

    ![Screenshot 1](screenshot/extension-1.png)

-2. Click the "Click to Start Scraping" button.
+2. You will see that the followers are being extracted.

    ![Screenshot 2](screenshot/extension–2.png)

-3. You will see that the followers are being extracted.
+3. The follower information is automatically saved in the Downloads folder on your system.

    ![Screenshot 3](screenshot/extension–3.png)